About Vision of Hope

 Request for Proposals

-The Vision of Hope Fund is now accepting Letters of Inquiry for the 2016-17 Vision of Hope Grant.
+The Vision of Hope Fund will begin accepting Letters of Inquiry for the 2017-18 Vision of Hope Grant on October 3.

 PCAR launched the fund in July 2005 to battle child sexual abuse by funding innovation in child sexual abuse prevention and intervention.
 We prioritize critical research, effective prevention strategies, teaching adult responsibility and accountability, and supporting services to children who have been sexually victimized.